wumofei/visual_stim/README.md

 * Psychtoolbox may throw a synchronization failure error when calling `dispmovie.m` or `dispmovie_movingbar.m`.
 As far as I can tell, this is a hardware problem and not much can be done by changing code.
 Try rerunning a few times, or using better graphics hardware.
 You may skip Psychtoolbox synchronization tests by setting `Screen('Preference','SkipSyncTests',1)`, but this may result in inaccurate stimulus presentation.

-* May run into memory problems on large video files.

 # To-do

-* Reduce memory usage.
 * Integrate mean intensity and contrast adjustments in `video_linstretch.m` into display functions.
 * Research edge detection kernels.
 * Add recording triggers.